Parent material: Lacustrine

 Parent material deposited by a lake.
 Beach ridges may be present where ancient lakes once washed up sand.
 Lacustrine material is well sorted and fine-textured, having finer silts and clays.
 Soils formed from lacustrine parent material have low permeability in part because of this high clay content.

 Marine

 Ocean deposited parent materials, called marine sediments, are collections of material that have been carried by rivers and streams to the ocean and eventually sink to the bottom.
 Such materials can vary in texture.

-Gravity transported
+Gravity-transported

 Colluvium or colluvial debris is the collection of large rock fragments that have traveled downslope by gravity.

-Wind transported
+Wind-transported

-Parent materials can also be transported by wind, there are three important types.
+Parent materials can also be transported by wind.
+There are three important types.

 Loess

-Silt sized sediments transported by the wind.
+Silt-sized sediments transported by the wind.

 Aeolian

-Sand sized particles transported by the wind typically as dunes.
+Sand-sized particles transported by the wind, typically as dunes.

-Volcanic Tephra
+Volcanic tephra

-The most common parent material coming from volcanoes is Volcanic Ash carried away by the wind and settling different distances from the volcano.
+The most common parent material coming from volcanoes is volcanic ash carried away by the wind and settling at various distances from the volcano.